napari/napari/docs/source/plugins/for_plugin_developers.rst

 Overview
 --------

-``napari`` allows developers to extend its functionality through **hooks**: specific places in the napari codebase where we would like external developers to be able to extend functionality.
+``napari`` supports plugin development through **hooks**: specific places in the napari codebase where functionality can be extended.
 For example, when a user tries to open a filepath in napari, we might want to enable plugins to extend the file formats that can be handled.
 A *hook*, then, is the place within napari where we "promise" to call functions created by external developers & installed by the user.